 It is hard to know where to begin any reconstruction of the shattered remnants of Amir Khan’s carefully constructed reputation.
 Following four years of cautious match-making, three trainers and a deluge of column inches, platitudes, award ceremonies and celebrity television appearances, the 21-year old demonstrated holes in his fistic education large enough to drive even his own ego through.

 In a slip of the tongue, Khan suggested, by way of earnest explanation, “nobody is invisible”.
 He meant invincible of course, but invisible seemed to fit very well too.

-Factor in his tremendous physical gifts, the expert tutelage he’s been afforded, remuneration he’s enjoyed and the gold-plated cotton-wool his development has been wrapped in and the naivety he demonstrated on Saturday is barely digestible.
+Factor in his tremendous physical gifts, the expert tutelage he’s been afforded, the remuneration he’s enjoyed and the ‘cotton wool’ he has been wrapped in, and the naivety he demonstrated on Saturday is barely digestible.
+Or perhaps entirely predictable.